 Visit 17 historic sites:

-- Hever Castle, Tower of London, Eltham Palace, Dover Castle, Penshurst Place, The Mary Rose & Portsmouth Historic Dockyard, & Southsea Castle, Windsor Castle, Hampton Court Palace, Ightham Mote, Knowle Place, Canterbury, Leeds Castle, Shakepeare's Globe or Medieval Banquet
+- Hever Castle, Tower of London, Eltham Palace, Dover Castle, Penshurst Place, The Mary Rose & Portsmouth Historic Dockyard, & Southsea Castle, Windsor Castle, Hampton Court Palace, Ightham Mote, Knowle Place, Canterbury, Leeds Castle, Shakepeare's Globe

 - All entry fees